KTH-Sys/python-projects/README.md

 # python-projects
 # Project Portfolio

-This repository contains my solutions and personal adaptations for the **100 Days of Code: Python Bootcamp** on Udemy.
+This repository contains my solutions and personal adaptations python projects.
 The focus is on **project-based learning** — every folder contains a standalone project with its own README, code, and tests.

 ## 📂 Structure